jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

 signtool sign /f "Path\To\codesign.pfx" /t http://timestamp.verisign.com/scripts/timstamp.dll /p "MySecurePassword" "Path\To\RevitAddin.dll"
 </pre>

-Following this process I was able to get a valid digital signature.
+Following this process, I was able to get a valid digital signature.
 I'm not sure why generating it using `openssl` on linux was causing an issue but there may be something to this method that works better.

 Many thanks to ShinyKey for testing and confirming this, and thanks again to Peter Hirn for the smooth RevitLookup CI and code signing workflow.

 ####<a name="3"></a>Preview Control Rotates Model

-Scott Ehrenworth of [Microdesk Inc.](https://www.microdesk.com) poited out a few interesting aspects of using and interacting with the Revit API [PreviewControl class](https://www.revitapidocs.com/2020/50112279-5c9d-0351-bbd1-698e76be9e36.htm) in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [Using PreviewControl ElementHost and PickPoint]( https://forums.autodesk.com/t5/revit-api-forum/used-previewcontrol-elementhost-amp-pickpoint/m-p/9715680):
+Scott Ehrenworth of [Microdesk Inc.](https://www.microdesk.com) pointed out a few interesting aspects of using and interacting with the Revit API [PreviewControl class](https://www.revitapidocs.com/2020/50112279-5c9d-0351-bbd1-698e76be9e36.htm) in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [Using PreviewControl ElementHost and PickPoint]( https://forums.autodesk.com/t5/revit-api-forum/used-previewcontrol-elementhost-amp-pickpoint/m-p/9715680):